0x4E0x650x6F/0x4E0x650x6F.github.io/_posts/2014-06-26-Mini-Slackware.md

 **Q**: Why small?
 **R**: I can use two types of answers one, is the fact that security wise any package in a production system can be used against the system it self.
-The other is that a production system needs to have a role when that role is defined you well exclude things that will be around taking space memory and cpu time for nothing.
+The other is that a production system needs to have a role when that role is defined you will exclude things that will be around taking space memory and cpu time for nothing.

 **Q**: Do i have to choose all packages 1 by 1 ?
 **R**: No, if you don't know about tag files, by the end of this post you will love them.